Issues

 I am the only candidate running for City Council that is endorsed by the Irvine Police Association.
 I am proud to have their endorsement.

-Traffic and Development - Time for Action
+Traffic and Development

 We must address the growing traffic problem in our City before it's too late.
 Traffic is an issue that threatens the Quality of Life that we all came to here to enjoy.